ZDPLI/GPAssistant/README.md

 - **Russian and English locales** with a simple language switch.
 - **LM Studio style interface** with dark theme and adjustable decoding parameters such as temperature and top-p.
+- **Automatic translation**: user questions are translated to English and the assistant's responses are returned in Russian.

 The application detects a CUDA-enabled GPU and will use it automatically for faster inference when available using `AutoModelForCausalLM` with